qala-io/java-course/docs/programme/spring-n-rest.md

 * Define `DispatcherServlet`, create a class that's going to be your `@RestController`, create an XML Spring context with a bean of that class
 * Create methods for creating, getting, updating, deleting dogs.
 All the messages must be in JSON.
+All the data is kept in static collection in the controller itself.
 * Write TestNG + RestAssured tests that cover all straight forward and corner cases

 # Step 6 - Validation